-The presence of the sculpture “Angels Unawares” in St Peter’s Square is meant to commemorate the upcoming 105th World Day of Migrants & Refugees (WDMR) that takes place on September 29th.
-This initiative, set up by the Migrants & Refugees Section, counted with Pope Francis celebrating a special Mass in St Peter’s Square for the occasion.
+The “Angels Unawares” sculpture was unveiled by Pope Francis in St Peter’s Square on 29 September 2019, the 105th World Day of Migrants & Refugees Section (WDMR).
+Pope Francis celebrated a special Mass in St Peter’s Square for the occasion.

-The WDMR is a celebration the Church holds since 1914.
-It is always an occasion to express concern for many different vulnerable people on the move and to pray for the challenges and increase awareness about the opportunities that migration offers.
-For 2019, Pope Francis has chosen the theme “It is not just about migrants” to make sure no one remains excluded from society, whether a long-time resident or someone newly-arrived.
+The Church has celebrated WDMR every year since 1914.
+It is always an occasion to express concern for many different vulnerable people on the move, to pray for them and the challenges they face, and to increase awareness about the opportunities that migration offers.
+For 2019, Pope Francis chose the theme “It is not just about migrants” to make sure that no one remains excluded from society, whether a long-time resident or someone newly-arrived.

 Message of His Holiness